KatjaShcherbakova/Autotests-examples/README.md

 # Autotests-examples
-tests with steps, run on Jenkins, report in allure with video
+tests with basicSteps, run on Jenkins, report in allure with video